fadingbeat/page-slider/README.md

 The idea is to build an infinite image slider with jquery.
 The images should move left or right, depending on the arrow that is clicked.

-# Current functionality

-- arrow click event moves the first image to the last position in the list

 ## Malfunctions

 - same behavior with both left and right arrow click